HelpBot Assistant

 }

-Diagram provides support to export the entire diagram to a single page or multiple pages using the FitToPage property.
-The default value is false.
+Diagram provides support to export the entire diagram to either a single page or multiple pages using the FitToPage property.
+By default, this property is set to false.

 • True: Exports the diagram in a single page.